Forbes

 What Is AI's Role in Manufacturing?

 Artificial intelligence is transforming manufacturing by improving quality control, predictive maintenance, supply chain resilience, and production efficiency across factory floors worldwide.
 This shift is no longer experimental.
-The World Economic Forum's Global Lighthouse Network now includes over 200 leading production facilities that use digital and AI technologies at scale to deliver measurable results.
+The World Economic Forum's Global Lighthouse Network now runs to more than 200 leading plants.
+Each one uses digital and AI technology at scale, with measurable results.

-AI in manufacturing refers to the use of machine learning, computer vision, and predictive analytics to support tasks such as equipment maintenance, quality inspection, production scheduling, and supply chain risk monitoring.
+AI in manufacturing means machine learning, computer vision, and predictive analytics applied to plant work.
+That covers maintenance, quality inspection, production scheduling, and supply chain risk.
 Rather than replacing the workforce, AI helps manufacturers catch defects earlier, reduce downtime, and respond faster to disruptions before they affect output.

 Why Manufacturing Is a Strong Fit for AI

-Factories generate constant streams of data from sensors, production lines, and quality checkpoints, but much of this data has historically been underused because reviewing it manually is slow and inconsistent.
+Factories produce constant data from sensors, lines, and quality checkpoints.
+Most of it went unused, because reviewing it by hand is slow and inconsistent.
 AI changes that by processing production data continuously and surfacing insights in near real time.

-The World Economic Forum's Global Lighthouse Network has grown to 201 leading production facilities and value chains, each recognized for using digital and AI technologies at scale to deliver strong results in productivity, supply chain resilience, talent, sustainability, and customer centricity.
+The Global Lighthouse Network has grown to 201 production facilities and value chains.
+Each is recognized for using digital and AI technology at scale.
+The results span productivity, supply chain resilience, talent, sustainability, and customer focus.
 These lighthouse factories serve as proof points for what AI can achieve when implemented well.

 Why AI Adoption Is Accelerating Now

-Deloitte's AI in Manufacturing Survey found that 84 percent of manufacturers already generate measurable value from AI, though only 20 percent of AI use cases have been scaled beyond initial pilots.
+Deloitte's AI in Manufacturing Survey found 84 percent of manufacturers already getting measurable value from AI.
+Only 20 percent of use cases have scaled past the pilot.
 This gap between adoption and scaling is one of the defining challenges of the current moment.

-Deloitte's 2026 Manufacturing Industry Outlook adds that 80 percent of executives plan to increase investment in automation, analytics, and AI to improve agility and competitiveness, with agentic AI moving from pilot projects into production environments.
-At the same time, Deloitte notes that more than 81 percent of task hours in manufacturing are expected to remain human driven, underscoring that AI is meant to support workers rather than replace them at scale.
+Deloitte's 2026 Manufacturing Industry Outlook adds that 80 percent of executives plan to invest more in automation, analytics, and AI.
+Agentic AI is moving out of pilots and onto the floor.
+Deloitte also expects more than 81 percent of task hours in manufacturing to stay human-driven.
+AI is there to support the workforce, not replace it.

 AI Use Cases in Manufacturing: A Deeper Look